Dallinger/Dallinger/docs/source/dummies_network.rst

             first_node = min(nodes, key=attrgetter('creation_time'))
             first_node.connect(whom=node)

 The ``DiscreteGenerational`` is the first example of a moderately complicated Network.
 This is used for multi-generational evolutionary experiments where participants take part in sequential batches.
-For an example of a experiment using this see the Rogers demo.
+For an example of an experiment using this see the Rogers demo.

 ``DiscreteGenerational`` networks have extra parameters that detemine their behavior.
 These are ``generations`` (how many generations you want the Network to run for), ``generation_size`` (the number of Nodes in each generation) and ``initial_source`` (whether the first generation connects to a source or just starts from nothing.
 These must be passed as arguments when the Network is created and you can see them being set in the ``__init__()`` function as properties 1, 2 and 3:
 ::